 This post contains affiliate links which means I earn a small commission if you buy through one of my links at no extra cost to you.
 The full disclosure is available in the footer.

-Even if you don’t have plans to do much travelling initially, you should still aim to buy a couple of travel guide books as they are packed with useful information and over time you will use them as you get settled and start to take holidays.
+Even if you don’t have plans to do much travelling initially, you should still aim to buy a couple of Australia travel guide books as they are packed with useful information and over time you will use them as you get settled and start to take holidays.
 Something that will always come in handy is travel books.
 Australia is a vast country and there are so many incredible places to go and reading about them is a great first step.

 My Rough Guide is actually in many pieces now because I’ve had so much use out of it over the last few years.
 I think it’s time I treated myself to a shiny new one!

 Books for planning your move to Australia

 Living and Working in Australia is a classic migration handbook that walks you through the process of moving to Australia and getting settled.
 I found it handy as a reference so I could look up different stages rather than reading it cover to cover (as I found it all a bit overwhelming!).
-Check out the latest prices of Living and Working in Australia on Amazon.

 Another good one was Jump Down Under: True Stories of Relocating.
 I love reading stories from real people in their own words (I used to always flick to the real life stories in Australia and New Zealand magazine!), so this was a great read while planning our move.
-Check out the latest prices for Jump Down Under on Amazon.

 Check out my recommendations below, and also hop over to this post which lists more books about wildlife in Australia for kids to help educate them for the move.

 Australia Not for Parents Australia: Everything You Ever Wanted to Know (Lonely Planet Not for Parents) is a fun read for over eights.
 It’s full of interesting little facts and gives kids the chance to do some of their own research and feel like they have some control over things without parents getting involved.

 Books for safety in Australia

 Everyone knows Australia is home to some dangerous wildlife (this post is worth checking out about first aid for snake bites).
 It’s not something that should stop you from moving here or from travelling off the beaten track, but it is important that you and your kids know what to look out for.

 My twin boys were four when we moved here and although in the UK they picked up EVERY bug or creature they could get their hands on, reading things like these helped them to understand that things were different in Australia and they needed to take care around the wildlife.

-To help with your financial planning in Australia
+Books to help with your financial planning in Australia

 And finally, everyone moving to Australia should read Bill Bryson’s Down Under: Travels in a Sunburned Country.
 Just because.
-Get your copy here.